 2007 Hyundai Tucson SUV SE 4dr SUV 4WD (2.7L 6cyl 4A)

-I have had my 2007 Tucson for 5 years.
+Purchased it used with 50K miles.
 Never had a major mechanical issue.
-Only real problem I have had is a rubber transmission line burst at about 117,000 miles (Now has 121K miles).
+Only real problem I had is a rubber transmission line burst at about 117,000 miles (now has 153K miles).

 Gas mileage is poor for this class.
 Average 15 in the city and 24 on the highway.

 Suburban driving usually comes in around 18 mpg.

 I bought my 2007 Hyundai Tucson SE 4dr SUV (2.7L 6cyl 4A) at the end of 2007.
 I thought i had done significant research, but I must have missed the complaints about gas mileage.
 Although I really like the feel of the car, I expected better than 14mpg city and 18 hyw.
 I change my oil every 3k and have never missed a scheduled maintenance.
 The quilaity of paint is also very poor.
 Scratches very easily.

 I love that the seats all fold flat.
 It looks like a very small SUV but you can really fit lots of stuff in the back.

 2007 Hyundai Tucson SUV Limited 4dr SUV (2.7L 6cyl 4A)